oljimenez/vanilla-icecream/README.md

 - Create a `.tsx` file for your component, example `Box.tsx` and call createComponent function that you create previously.
 - This function need a required parameter called `type`, that allow you to define the type of the component that you are creating.
-This allows you to create all type of HTML component and one give your component the native props of that type of component.
+This allows you to create all type of HTML component, just like `div`, `button`, `input`, ...etc, and give your component the native props of that type of component.
 - An example is html `button` vs `div`, `button` element have it a native prop called type and `div` does not have it.
 ```tsx